Is the Jungfrau Travel Pass worth it? An honest review

 Is the Jungfrau Travel Pass available all year?

-The main Jungfrau Travel Pass is available until 27 October 2024.
+The Jungfrau Travel Pass is available until 13 December 2025.

-If you’re travelling outside of these dates, there’s a Jungfrau Travel Pass Winter.
-This one is a bit cheaper as some of the mountain railways shut over the winter (like Harder Kulm and Schynige Platte).
+There used to be a Jungfrau Travel Pass Winter, this one was a bit cheaper as some of the mountain railways shut over the winter (like Harder Kulm and Schynige Platte), but in 2025 they seem to have gotten rid of this and they’re extending the Jungfrau Travel Pass right until the ski season.

 Do you need to make seat reservations with the Jungfrau Travel Pass?